mdr/mash/faq.md

   identifiers, and can be easily introspected to provide additional user documentation.
 * Existing shells don't provide any interactive assistance for extracting information out of the output of commands.
 Mash is able provide completions and other assistance on result objects.
-With type inference, this can happen even before execution.
+With type inference, completions are available before execution.

 ## Why not just port Powershell?